Jason Bulmahn wrote:

 Again, follow the above process for weapons.
 Unfortunately, again, Corrosive Burst isn't in the Core Rulebook.
 However, all other energy burst qualities are at +2, so your Acid Burst should be at +2 also.
 So, that's 20 (Great Axe) + 300 (Masterwork) + 18,000 ( +1 base enhancement, +2 energy (Acid) burst, total +3) for 18,320 Gold.

 Your calculation is correct.
 Corrosive Burst is, indeed, a +2 equivalent enhancement bonus.

-@Malovec, We are getting the cost of the equivalent enhancement bonus from the Weapon Pricing by Bonus Table.
+@Malovec, we are getting the cost of the equivalent enhancement bonus from the Weapon Pricing by Bonus Table.
 Note that the costs on this table are twice that on the Armor Table.
-Similarly the masterwork costs for the weapon are twice that of the armor.
+Similarly the masterwork cost for the weapon is twice that of the armor.
 Armor is, magically speaking, cheaper than weapons.